mathie/nanowrimo/_drafts/getting-shit-done.md

 layout: post
 title: Getting Shit Done (mid-2013 edition)
 ---
-I've been a (bad) student of the Getting Things Done&tm; philosophy for a long time now.
+I've been a (bad) student of the Getting Things Done&trade; philosophy for a long time now.
 I still remember when I first read the original book.
 It was September 2005, when I spent a week on the Greek island of Naxos with my (not-quite, at that point) wife and father-in-law.
 I remember getting very cross at the introduction, but resolving to stick with it.

-Since then, I've fallen off the horse and gotten back on more often than I can remember.
+Since then, I've fallen off the wagon and gotten back on the horse more often than I can remember.
 That's more of a reflection of me than the system; when I follow it, I'm more productive.
 I'm currently, mostly, on the horse and I've got a specific system I work with.
-It largely involved three tools:
+It largely involves three tools:

 * [OmniFocus]() as my 'trusted system' which contains all the stuff I want to do.

-* [EverNote]() which has a few roles.
+* [Evernote]() which has a few roles.
 One is as a tickler file, one is as a general searchable store of material, and the final is as a daily journal.

 * Pen and paper.
 Yeah, I know.
 How quaint.
 If it's any consolation, it's lots